LLNL/USER-EPH/README.md

 # USER-EPH

-LAMMPS extension ("fix") to capture electron-ion interaction
+LAMMPS extension (LAMMPS "fix") to capture electron-ion interaction.

 Artur Tamm and Alfredo A. Correa (LLNL)

+## Introduction

+In LAMMPS, a "fix" is any operation that is applied to the system during timestepping or minimization.
+We use this extension mechanism to generalize the two-temperature model to include electron-phonon coupling.

 ## Installation Instructions